brittonhayes/pillager/README.md

 ### Gitleaks Rules

-Pillager provides full support for Gitleaks[^gitleaks] rules.
+Pillager provides full support for Gitleaks[^2] rules.
 This can either be passed in with a rules.toml[^1] file, or you can use the default ruleset by leaving the rules flag blank.

 [^1]: [Gitleaks Rules Reference](https://github.com/zricethezav/gitleaks/blob/57f9bc83d169bea363f2990a4de334b54efc3d7d/config/gitleaks.toml)